-- (a) Dhruv cannot be considered to be a Person Resident in India. - (b) Dhruv can be considered to be a Person Resident in India due to her stay for 182 days in India - (c) Dhruv cannot be considered to be a Person Resident in India due to her stay for less than 183 days in India. - (d) Dhruv can be considered to be a Person Resident in India due to her stay in Delhi for security consideration.
+- (a) Dhruy cannot be considered to be a Person Resident in India. - (b) Dhruv can be considered to be a Person Resident in India due to her stay for 182 days in India - (c) Dhruv cannot be considered to be a Person Resident in India due to her stay for less than 183 days in India. - (d) Dhruv can be considered to be a Person Resident in India due to her stay in Delhi for security consideration.
 (MTP 2 Marks Oct 21)

-The dealers in precious metals/ precious stones, can be considered as persons carrying on designated businesses or professions, whenin a single operation or in several operations that appear to be linked.
+The dealers in precious metals/ precious stones, can be considered as persons carrying on designated businesses or professions, when-